BoostGSoC18/astronomy/doc/tutorials/coordinate/vector_operation.md

 # Operations on vector

-Representation classes have provided few of the most used vector operations which are as follows:
+Representation classes have provided a few of the most used vector operations which are as follows:
 * Cross product of two vectors
 * Dot product of two vectors
 * Unit Vector
-* Magnitude of vector
+* Magnitude of a vector
 * Addition of two vectors
 * Mean of two vectors

-For the convenience of the users, these functions are developed in such a way that the operation results can directly be returned in any of the representation.

 >**NOTE:** All these functions first convert vectors into cartesian_representation, performs the operation on it and then returns the result in requested representation